Charles Bukowski: Death and legacy

 Bukowski died of leukemia on March 9, 1994, in San Pedro, aged 73, shortly after completing his last novel, Pulp.
 The funeral rites, orchestrated by his widow, were conducted by Buddhist monks.
 He is interred at Green Hills Memorial Park in Rancho Palos Verdes.
 An account of the proceedings can be found in Gerald Locklin's book Charles Bukowski: A Sure Bet.
 His gravestone reads: "Don't Try", a phrase which Bukowski uses in one of his poems, advising aspiring writers and poets about inspiration and creativity.
 Bukowski explained the phrase in a 1963 letter to John William Corrington: "Somebody at one of these places [...] asked me: 'What do you do?
 How do you write, create?'
 You don't, I told them.
 You don't try.
 That's very important: not to try, either for Cadillacs, creation or immortality.
 You wait, and if nothing happens, you wait some more.
 It's like a bug high on the wall.
 You wait for it to come to you.
 When it gets close enough you reach out, slap out and kill it.
 Or, if you like its looks, you make a pet out of it."

-Bukowski's work was subject to controversy throughout his career, and he readily admitted to admiring strong leaders such as Adolf Hitler and Franklin D. Roosevelt.
+Bukowski's work was subject to controversy throughout his career.
 Hugh Fox claimed that his sexism in his poetry, at least in part, translated into his life.
 In 1969, Fox published the first critical study of Bukowski in The North American Review, and mentioned his attitude toward women: "When women are around, he has to play Man.
 In a way it's the same kind of 'pose' he plays at in his poetry—Bogart, Eric Von Stroheim.
 Whenever my wife Lucia would come with me to visit him he'd play the Man role, but one night she couldn't come I got to Buk's place and found a whole different guy—easy to get along with, relaxed, accessible."

 In June 2006, Bukowski's literary archive was donated by his widow to the Huntington Library in San Marino, California.
 Copies of all editions of his work published by the Black Sparrow Press are held at Western Michigan University, which purchased the archive of the publishing house after its closure in 2003.

 Ecco Press continues to release new collections of his poetry, culled from the thousands of works published in small literary magazines.
 According to Ecco Press, the 2007 release The People Look Like Flowers at Last will be his final posthumous release, as now all his once-unpublished work has been made available.